 Structure and inheritance

-Finally we need to allow the Employee Image Media Type in our new folder.
+We need to allow the Employee Image Media Type in our new folder.
 Go to the Permissions tab.
-Click Add child under Employee images.
+Click Add child under Employee Images and select Employee Image.

 Creating the folder and media items

 Go to the Media section and click the menu icon next to Media and select the Employee images folder.
-Name it "Employee Images" and click create.
+Name it "Employee Images" and click Save.

 There are four options to add a new media items to the folder, as you can see here: